What does HubSpot AI do? A complete guide for 2026

 Breeze is built on three main ideas:

-HubSpot’s strategy here is pretty obvious: they want to create a single, do-it-all AI experience for businesses that are already living and breathing in their ecosystem.
+HubSpot’s strategy here is impressive: they have created a single, do-it-all AI experience for businesses that are already living and breathing in their ecosystem.

 What does HubSpot AI do for marketing teams?